 A. The fall season will be approximately 5 weeks and approximately 10 games.
 The Fall season

-will begin mid to late September 18th and finish on November 13th.
+will begin in mid-September and finish in mid-November.
 The spring season will be

 approximately 12 weeks and 12-15 games.
 Spring will begin in late February and finish by the